py5coding/py5book/reference/py5tools_sketch_portal.rst

 This function is intended to be used when a real display is not available, such as when using py5 through an online Jupyter notebook system like binder (mybinder.org).
 You are free to execute code elsewhere in the notebook while the Sketch is running and the portal is open.
 This function can only be used in a Jupyter Notebook.
 It uses ZMQ to stream JPEG images from the kernel to the client front-end.

 If you are using Jupyter Lab, try right clicking in the output area of the cell and selecting "Create New View for Output".
-This will create a new panel just for the Sketch portal.
+This will create a new panel just for the Sketch Portal.
 Creating a "New Console for Notebook" and creating a portal there works well also.

 This command can be called before :doc:`sketch_run_sketch` if the current Sketch is in the :doc:`sketch_is_ready` state.